Mindstorms-Software-Toolkit/pyspikon/README.md

 PySpikon has features like Live Editor, i will explain better in next sections

 # Live Editor
-Live Editor, is the real-time converter of PySpikon, each second your code output is updated, to use it type `--live-editor` in the end of your command.
+Live Editor is the real-time converter of PySpikon, each second your code output is updated, to use it type `--live-editor` in the end of your command.

 ![Demo of Live Editor](https://i.imgur.com/2Ssoaz6.gif)